 This webinar examines transformative agreements as a transition step toward fully open access publishing models.
 This session will help to identify member and community-driven goals for transformative agreements and consider how we can collectively measure their success.
 The discussion will also consider the risks and opportunities of transformative agreements within the context of multi-pronged approaches to open access, as well as other open access models and agreements in Canada and internationally.
 The suggested audience for this webinar is decision-makers and library practitioners who are developing open access strategies on campus, in addition to funders and other stakeholders contributing to Canada’s open scholarship landscape.
 A list of speakers and biographies is located below.

-Fall 2022: A Conversation with Not-for-Profit Publishers on the Future of Open Access Agreements
+October 13 from 1:00 - 3:00 p.m.
+EDT: A Conversation with Canadian Publishers on the Future of Open Access Agreements

 Fall 2022: A Canadian Open Access Strategy